The Lord saw that the wickedness of man was great in the earth, and that every intention of the thoughts of his heart was only evil continually

 d) Worship?
 We mustn’t be deluded to think our outward displays of religious worship could produce a pleasing aroma to God.
 Worship doesn’t just entail what we do with our hands, but with our minds and hearts also!
 Worship requires the entirety of the person to praise God in all that He is.
 If our works of civil righteousness (hands) do not coincide with a robust theology of God (mind) and with true God-loving affections that desires to please Him (heart), our offerings to Him fall short of true worship.

 e) Mission?
-We mustn’t assume our evangelistic efforts, with the use of the best rational and evidential arguments, will bring about conversions to the Kingdom.
+We mustn’t assume our evangelistic efforts, with the use of the best rational and evidential arguments, will bring about conversions for the Kingdom.
 Morally depraved people are naturally hostile to God, and so unless God breaks their hard-heartedness, they will never respond to the gospel message.
 This does lighten up our burdens with evangelism, for conversions do not depend on our competencies.
 But we should pray earnestly for God to do His work of smashing rock-hard hearts, for there is no hope for these rebels unless He does so.